DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Network Visualization**: The output clearly displays friends grouped by their degree of separation from the starting user, providing intuitive relationship mapping.

   This was valuable practice in recursive graph algorithms and social network analysis.
 The implementation handles both dense and sparse networks efficiently, and the circle-based output format makes relationship degrees immediately understandable.
 The project demonstrates core concepts used in real-world social platforms for friend recommendations and connection visualization.
+* Day 455: 📝 Repository Status Reporter in Python 🖥️

+  Today, I developed a Repository Status Reporter using Python, implementing a command-line tool to scan and report on local Git repositories.
+The project focuses on source code management and version control analysis for DevOps workflows.
+Below are the key highlights:

+  - **Repository Scanner**: The core functionality scans directories recursively to detect Git repositories by locating .git folders, providing a complete inventory of local projects.

+  - **Version Control Analysis**: The system extracts detailed repository information including active branch, commit history (hash, message, author, date), and complete branch list.

+  - **Change Detection**: The tool identifies modified files in each repository, distinguishing between clean and dirty working states for immediate visibility into pending changes.

+  - **Comprehensive Reporting**: Generates formatted reports with repository metadata, last commit details, branch information, and modified files list in a clear text format.

+  - **Flexible Input**: Supports both local directory paths and GitHub URLs (with automatic cloning functionality), making it adaptable to different workflow needs.

+  This project provided valuable experience in working with Git programmatically through GitPython, understanding repository states, and automating version control reporting.
+The implementation of recursive directory scanning combined with detailed Git metadata extraction proved particularly useful for maintaining awareness across multiple projects.
+The ability to handle both local repositories and clone remote ones makes this a versatile tool for codebase management.